 Then since the plays attacked nearly every European country other than England my death became more certain.
 There was very little freedom of speech in 16th century Europe and when mad Danish princes were the subject of my play the Danes almost declared war.

-Those countries could probably have legally invaded once I became a chambermaid to the Queen.
-(As a chambermaid the plays became almost part of official policy and they could have been construed as violating numerous treaties.)
+Those countries could probably have legally invaded once I became a chamberlady to the Queen.
+(As a chamberlady the plays became almost a part of official policy and they could have been construed as violating numerous treaties.)
 Those countries would have sent assassins had they known who the bard was.
 The French, Spanish and Portuguese did send assassins.
 'Romeo and Juliet' sat very poorly with Italians.
-'As You Like It' drove the French into a frenzy of hate with it's ridiculing of their royal family as a bunch of idiots even though it really was not about them, etc. The Tempest especially created turmoil in Spain since it made certain that that no one forgot the disaster of the Spanish Armada and A Midsummers Night Dream branded the French King Henry III and the French as perverts.
+'As You Like It' drove the French into a frenzy of hate with it's ridiculing of their royal family as a bunch of idiots even though it really was not about them, etc. The Tempest especially created turmoil in Spain since it made certain that that no one forgot the disaster of the Spanish Armada and A Midsummers Night Dream branded the French King Henry III and the French as kinky and perverts.
+A crown they have worn ever since.

 However, the plays made everyone want to kill the author even more.

 Not since the plays of ancient Greece had anything been seen like this.
-I thought the plays would only last the season and be completely forgotten.
-Then the bards plays were printed and distributed to thousands of acting troops throughout Europe.
+I thought the plays would only last the season and then be completely forgotten.
+Then the bards plays were printed in many languages and distributed to thousands of acting troops throughout Europe.

-Most of the foreigners that saw the plays originally had been diplomats serving in London and they just pretended that the plays were of no consequence.
+Most of the foreigners that saw the plays when they first came out had been diplomats serving in London and they just pretended that the plays were of no consequence.
 Most diplomats made no mention of the plays and others reported the part in question was not about the people they had been told they were, like when French royalty was told that Oberon in Midsummers Night Dream was not really about King Henry III when it certainly was.

-Then all the plays got interpreted into other languages and the English language created no barrier to them being distributed in other countries.
 Then the plays started getting produced thousands of times on the continent of Europe and as far away as India.
+A run of 100 nights of Romeo and Juliet took Toyko by storm.
 The plays were loved where ever they were performed and even the Greeks who saw the plays thought they were as good as their own from antiquity.

 In Denmark the actor playing Hamlet got stabbed in the middle of the play by an extremely upset man in the audience who claimed that Hamlet was about his uncle.
-The actor survived the attack but the assassin turned out to be royalty so he escaped prosecution.
+The actor survived the attack but the knife wielding nephew turned out to be royalty so he escaped prosecution.

 Then the plays started to be performed for the common people of Europe.
 In a few years about 1/4 of the common people had seen at least one of the plays and another 1/4 had seen at least part of one.
 Since the plays were secretly about their rulers which were usually Catholic it meant that each play was actually both heretical and treasonous about ten times over.